michaelshiloh/ArduinoRoboticsSummer2017/README.md

 	  _sensorValue_.
 I showed you this in class.
 You might also refer to the _println_ [tutorial](https://www.arduino.cc/en/Serial/Println).
-		Make note of the approximate range of values you get, between covering up the the light sensor (dark) and uncovering the light sensor (light).
+		Make note of the approximate range of values you get, between covering up the light sensor (dark) and uncovering the light sensor (light).
 		Make notes in your README.md file and upload your program.
 		Remember to use the .ino file extension.